box-community/archived-aspnet-oauth2-sample/README.md

+## Box OAuth2 Workflow Sample for ASP.Net

-﻿This repository provides a complete example ASP.Net MVC-based example of how to navigate the [Box OAuth2 authentication flow](https://developers.box.com/docs/#oauth-2).
+This repository provides a complete example ASP.Net MVC-based example of how to navigate the [Box OAuth2 authentication flow](https://developers.box.com/docs/#oauth-2).
 You will need to [create a Box application](https://box.com/developers/services/edit/) if you haven't already.

-**You'll need to do the following:**
+## Try It Out

+### Option A: Use the Demo Version

+1. Set the `redirect_uri` of your Box application to `https://box-oauth2-mvc.azurewebsites.net`
+1. Browse to [https://box-oauth2-mvc.azurewebsites.net](https://box-oauth2-mvc.azurewebsites.net), set your client ID and secret, and click **Authorize** to kick off the workflow.

+### Option B: Build It Yourself

+Open this solution in Visual Studio and press `F5` to start the site.

-Part of the OAuth2 workflow involves an HTTPS redirect from Box's site to the one you'll be running here.
+*Nota bene*: Part of the OAuth2 workflow involves an HTTPS redirect from Box's site to the one you'll be running here.
 The URL of *this* demo site *must* be registered with Box in order for everything to work.
 (This pre-registration is done in order to prevent rogue redirects; it's part of the OAuth2 spec.)
 However,